🏗️ Components#

 })

-Synchronizing State with Effects#
+Synchronize State with Effects#

-Applying Effects#
+Apply Effects#

-watch('open', bindAttribute(host, 'open')), // set attribute from 'open' signal
+watch('open', bindAttribute(host, 'open')) // set attribute from 'open' signal

-watch('count', bindText(count)), // update text from 'count' signal
+watch('count', bindText(count)) // update text from 'count' signal

-watch('isEven', bindClass(count, 'even')), // toggle class from 'isEven' signal
+watch('isEven', bindClass(count, 'even')) // toggle class from 'isEven' signal

-The order of descriptors does not matter.
+The order of calls does not matter.

 CSS must define what the class or attribute does